-Upon enrollment, 100% of CCPA students receive a Chromebook and if needed, a connectivity device to complete assignments online and outside of the classroom.
-With the success of seeing all students receive a Chromebook and hotspot as needed, we will continue this practice to ensure all students have access to a broad course of study including access to the online Learning Management System (LMS), Imagine Learning (formerly Edgenuity).
+Due to the pandemic, we have been successful in giving 100% of CCPA students a Chromebook and 41% of students a connectivity device to complete assignments online and at outside of the classroom.
+With the success of seeing all students receive a Chromebook and hotspot as needed, we will continue this practice to ensure all students have access to a broad course of study including access to a new online Leaning Management System (LMS), Edgenuity.

-CCPA has seen continued success with the LMS system, Imagine Learning.
-The Imagine Learning system provides students with standardsbased A-G curriculum that meets the needs of CCPA students in an asynchronized learning environment.
-This LMS platform allows students to enroll in online courses, giving them additional hours of learning time and provides automatic feedback on their progress and mastery of the content.
+CCPA has seen success in the new LMS system that was adopted following being piloted in the 2020-21 school year.
+The Edgenuity system provides students with standards-based A-G curriculum that meets the needs of CCPA students in an asynchronized learning environment.
+This LMS platform allows students to enroll in online courses giving them additional hours of learning time and provides automatic feedback on their progress and mastery of the content.
 It also provides this data to the instructor and support staff which allows interventions to occur in real time.
-According to the Imagine Learning first semester report, 120 students were assigned classes online, 291 classes were taken, 86% of students stayed on pace, there was a 73% completion rate, and an overall 75% grade point average.
-Because of these continued successful outcomes, CCPA will continue to promote the online courses in favor of student achievement.
+According to the Edgenuity first semester report, 41% of students were assigned classes online, 329 classes were taken, 90% of students stayed on pace, there was an 80% completion rate, and an overall 81% grade point average.
+Because of the successful outcomes from this first semester, CCPA will continue to promote the online courses in favor of student achievement.

-To increase instructional learning time, CCPA supported students by providing more online one-on-one support with paraeducators and an LMS specialist.
-This one-on-one support is available through various hours, including late afternoon and evening times.
+To Increase instructional learning time, CCPA supported students by providing more online one-on-one support with paraeducators and the LMS specialist.
+This one-on-one support is available through various hours including late afternoon and evening times.
 This online tutoring system allows students to have daily online options to receive additional help and homework support.
 Along with tutoring, a nighttime tech specialist was also hired to help support students at night and after hours with computer and LMS software support.
 Students can schedule appointments to receive help with all areas of academics as well as support in submitting financial aid paperwork, college applications, and help in navigating the online LMS software.
 Likewise, the new virtual classrooms using web-conferencing, allows foster youth, low-income and EL students greater access to paraeducators who are then able to provide targeted, individualized academic assistance.
 Staff, teachers, and paraeducators are not restricted by geography and time spent driving to sites and can devote more time to working remotely with students.
-This extra support also contributes to a positive graduation rate and successful student outcomes.
+This extra support also contributes to the increased graduation rate and successful student outcomes.